mahfuz0712/python-package-builder/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests for improvements and bug fixes.
+Please open issues provide feedbacks for improvements and bug fixes.

 ---